Mahomes throws TD pass, Kelce has big game with Swift watching again as Chiefs beat Broncos 19-8

 Butker made it 13-0 at the break when he drilled a 60-yard field goal as time expired.

 The Chiefs’ red-zone woes continued in the second half.
-They began by swiftly marching downfield and setting up first-and-goal at the Denver 8, but that quickly turned into fourth-and-goal at the 7-yard line and Butker was forced to kick another field goal.
+They began by swiftly marching downfield and setting up first-and-goal at the Denver 8, but that soon turned into fourth-and-goal at the 7-yard line and Butker had to kick another field goal.

 That was all Kansas City could muster until his clinching kick in the final minutes.